krojzl/sap-hana/export/export.md

 Note that XSA Platform Router (`xscontroller` service) can run on different host, other than host where Active Nameserver service (associated with Cluster IP) is running.
 So additional Cluster IP dedicated for XSA Platform Router would be required to support High Availability scenario.

-Different approach is usage of Failover Router (external SAP Web Dispatcher) acting as Reverse Proxy dispatching the XSA requestes to XSA Platform Router running on currently active SAP HANA System.
+Different approach is usage of Failover Router (external SAP Web Dispatcher) acting as Reverse Proxy dispatching the XSA requests to XSA Platform Router running on currently active SAP HANA System.

 This Reference Architecture is based on external Highly Available SAP Web Dispatcher protected by its own Pacemaker Cluster.
-This SAP Web Dispatcher can be shared for multiple SAP HANA systems and since it will act as "Single Point of Entry" it will make "Tenant Move" operation more easy to execute.
+This SAP Web Dispatcher can be shared for multiple SAP HANA systems and since it will act as "Single Point of Entry" it will make "Tenant Move" operation easier to execute.

 Additional Information: